TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

     ]
     */

-While the result of :php:`GeneralUtility::xml2array()` preserves the internal structure of the XML FlexForm, and is usually used to modify a FlexForm string, see next section.
+The result of :php:`GeneralUtility::xml2array()` preserves the internal structure of the XML FlexForm, and is usually used to modify a FlexForm string.
+See section :ref:`<modify-flexforms-php>` for an example.

 ..  code-block:: php